 5) The job market hasn’t changed so much in the last decade that old fashioned interview dos and don’ts no longer apply.
 Employers are looking for emotionally intelligent, trainable, accomplished, ambitious employees.

 Did you like this post?
-Read the next in the returning to work series!
+Check out my next post containing interview tips for the SAHM going back into the workforce.
 Click here to read about strengths and weaknesses.